Microsoft to contractors: Give new parents paid leave

 Microsoft doesn’t disclose how many contracted workers it uses, but it’s in the thousands.

+The state policy, signed into law last year, follows California and a handful of other states in allowing new parents to tap into a fund that all workers pay into.
+Washington will also require employers to help foot the bill, and will start collecting payroll deductions next January.

-A federal paid parental leave plan proposed by President Donald Trump's daughter, Ivanka Trump, could rely on a similar model but has had little traction.
+A federal paid parental-leave plan proposed by President Donald Trump’s daughter, Ivanka Trump, could rely on a similar model but has gained little traction.

+“Compared to what employers are doing, the government is way behind the private sector,” said Isabel Sawhill, a fellow at the Brookings Institution who has urged the White House and Congress to adopt a national policy.

+Sawhill said it is “very unusual and very notable” that Microsoft is extending family-leave benefits to its contract workers.
+Microsoft already offers more generous family leave benefits to its own employees, including up to 20 weeks fully paid leave for a birth mother.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.